One of Vermont’s greatest treasures, Lake Champlain provides recreation, solitude, and beauty for thousands of visitors and locals each year.

 Hiking not your thing?
 You can certainly drive to the top with your picnic and binoculars.

-Mount Philo State Park is Vermont’s oldest state park — created way back in 1924.
-Whether you hike or drive to the top of the mountain, you’ll be rewarded with one of the prettiest views in all of Vermont!
+Mount Philo State Park is Vermont’s oldest state park, created in 1924.
+Whether you hike or drive to the top of the mountain, you’ll be rewarded with one of the prettiest views in Vermont!

 Mount Philo State Park has one of the quaintest and smallest campgrounds near Burlington, VT.
 There are just 11 sites, and the day-use area closes just after sunset, making for a really quiet night on the mountain.